Why do you keep checking the oven timer when you’re reheating mac and cheese?

 Mistake #5: Using the Wrong Thermometer

 Dial‑type or infrared thermometers are great for surface checks but not for core temps.
-Stick with a calibrated, thin‑probe digital thermometer for accuracy Simple, but easy to overlook..
+Stick with a calibrated, thin‑probe digital thermometer for accuracy And that's really what it comes down to..

 Practical Tips / What Actually Works